Pricing

 Our prices are quoted on a monthly basis for simpler presentation, but metered and billed on an hourly basis.
 This has a few key implications.

-1. Because there aren’t a consistent number of hours per month, we conservatively estimate that each month has 730 hours; thus, the estimated monthly pricing you see is more expensive than what you would actually pay for the quoted usage in most months.
+To account for the varying number of days in each month of the year, we conservatively estimate that each month has 730 hours.
+This means that estimated monthly pricing shown is higher than what you would typically pay for the specified usage in most months.

-2. All estimations of the number of subgraphs or Mirror pipelines assume “always-on” capacity.
-In practice, you can run twice the number of subgraph workers or pipeline workers for half the time and pay the same price.
+All estimations of the number of subgraphs or Mirror pipelines assume “always-on” capacity.
+In practice, you can run double the number of subgraph workers or pipeline workers for half the time and pay the same price.
 This similarly holds for the “entities stored” metric in subgraphs.

 Subgraphs